wolfschus/sequencegang5/README.md

 # sequencegang5
-A Midi Sequencer for Linux / SDL Arturia BeatStepPro style
+A Midi Sequencer for Linux / SDL

 This is a midi sequencer which runs on a raspberry pi with touch screen.
 Perfect as a supplement to the Arturia BeatStep Pro.
 Switching the pattern works with the same midi commands.
+Works also with arturiagang

 To use binary: